PySimpleGUI/PySimpleGUI/readme.md

-	          autoclose_time - time in seconds for autoclose boxes message_box_line_width - number of characers in a line of text in message boxes progress_meter_border_depth - amount of border around raised or lowered progress meters
+	          autoclose_time - time in seconds for autoclose boxes message_box_line_width - number of characers in a line of text in message boxes progress_meter_border_depth - amount of border around raised or lowered progress meters text_justification - justification to use on Text Elements.
+Values are strings - 'left', 'right', 'center'

 These settings apply to all forms `SetOptions`.
 The Row options and Element options will take precedence over these settings.
 Settings can be thought of as levels of settings with the Form-level being the highest and the Element-level the lowest.
 Thus the levels are: